rosemulazada/weekly-nerd-blog/public/posts/weeklynerds/juliamiocene.md

 - Volume: This is more of an animation principle.
 Consider the volume in space when animating, especially when rotating an item or charracter.
 When a person turns their head, the eyes will turn separately from the nose, and faster.

 ## The conclusion
 I was so fascinated listening to her that I didn't write much down, and as I looked around me during the presentation I realised the same was true for most others.
 She displayed some of her work, all of which I loved, but one that stood out to me in particular was **the oases in which young eyes see new paths.** Truly an incredible work.
 I'm in love with little indie games that resemble this style and have played many myself, so to see someone make a similar type of work in a medium I love was breath-taking.
 Julia's work is something else entirely.
+She inspired me to also want to try this out, although I'll never be able to make what she does, maybe I can get a little noodle arm done.